marksherriff/deers/deers2021-thursday.md

 * 11:00 AM - 12:00 PM EDT: Open Office Hours / Morning Coffee - Come ask any questions you want to Sarah, Jeff, and Mark and hang out with other attendees!  (optional)
 * 2:00 PM EDT: Welcome back and questions
-* 2:10 PM EDT: Presentations Order
+* 2:10 PM EDT: Presentations
-    * Participant 1
+    * Project 1
-    * Participant 2
+    * Project 2
+    * Project 3
-    * Etc.
+    * Project 4
-* 3:00 PM EDT: Session Break for 15 minutes (refresh, work on stuff, whatever, but we’ll leave zoom meeting open)
+* Session Break for 10 minutes (refresh, work on stuff, whatever, but we’ll leave zoom meeting open)
-* 3:15 PM EDT: Presentations Order
+    * Project 5
-    * Participant 1
+    * Project 6
-    * Participant 2
+    * Project 7
-    * Etc.
+    * Project 8
-* 3:45 PM EDT: Wrap up and discuss future steps
+* Wrap up and meet with mentors to schedule next individual meeting

 ## Homework